sumit2011/sumit2011.github.io/single_linked_list/index.md

 Navigation system works on the concept of linked list.
 <!--more-->
+{{< admonition type=note title="Note" open=true >}}
+_Use the table of contents to navigate to the portion that you are interested in._
+{{< /admonition >}}

-## introduction:
+## 1. Introduction:
-Single linked list is a linear data structure.
+Single linked list is a `linear data structure`.
 It’s elements are not stored in contiguous memory location like arrays. it is slightly different from array. it made by the nodes, each nodes consist a data and the address of the next node and each nodes are linked using pointers.

-## creation of node
+## 2. Creation of Node
-To create a new node in C++, you will need to define a structure or class that represents a node, and then create an instance of that structure or class.
+To create a new node in `C++`, you will need to define a structure or class that represents a node, and then create an instance of that structure or class.

-Here is an example of a node structure in C++:
+Here is an example of a node structure in `C++`:
 ```c
 struct Node
 {